catzwu/personal-website/README.md

 ## Generating content

 The brain is pulled from my Obsidian directory, with people and dates deleted.
 I used obsidiantools.api to create a networkx graph from the vault, which was then exported to JSON and displayed with react-force-graph.
+(Note to self: ref vault_maker.py on desktop)